Calming the Autoantibody Attack in Hashimoto's Thyroiditis

 For a thyroid gland that is under attack by TPO and Tg autoantibodies then ensuring that the right thyroid treatment is in place and the patient is not hypothyroid in terms of FT3 and symptoms/signs is a good starting place.

 The right thyroid hormone treatment will not be effective if cortisol levels are low.
-Consequently testing cortisol with a 24-hour adrenal saliva test and correcting low cortisol is essential.
+Consequently testing cortisol with a 24-hour adrenal saliva test and an 8:00am morning cortisol test and correcting low cortisol is essential.
 Many of my blog posts and parts of the 'Recovering with T3' book is concerned with the need for healthy adrenal output of cortisol and the use of the CT3M when necessary, so I will say no more about this subject here.

 Vitamin D3 supplementation has been shown to be helpful in reducing the autoimmune attack in Hashimoto's thyroiditis.
 Vitamin D levels can be tested with a 25-hydroxy vitamin D test.
 Supplementation with vitamin D3 is essential if vitamin D is low.
 Supplementation with 5000 IUs of vitamin D3 may make sense even if vitamin D levels are within range.
 Some doctors recommend higher doses of vitamin D3 but it is important to take medical advice on vitamin D3 supplementation (especially if a patient has kidney issues as vitamin D can cause further kidney damage).